VeldiBharath/GitPractice/README.md

 first commit

-I am on part one now
+I am on part one now partone is done

+I am on part two now